FlipsideCrypto/livequery-models/README.md

 ## Dynamic Merge Predicate

-A macro to help with generating merge predicate statements for models in chain projects.
-Specifically this will output a concatenanted set of BETWEEN statements.
+A set of macros to help with generating dynamic merge predicate statements for models in chain projects.
+Specifically this will output a concatenanted set of BETWEEN statements of contiguous ranges.

 ### Setup and Usage ###